mohamedahmedabdelfattah/mohamedahmedabdelfattah/README.md

-### Hi there 👋, I'm Mohamed, a technology enthusiast passionate about Cryptocurrencies, Blockchain, Fintech, E-Payments and E-Commerce.
+### Hi there 👋, I'm Mohamed, a technology enthusiast passionate about Cryptocurrencies, Blockchain, Fintech, Digital Transformation and E-Commerce.

 I help small and medium sized businesses manager their online presence enabling them to reach their full potential.